 Many people are becoming more and more interested and educated about natural (care) remedies.
 First, coconut oil broke the internet back in 2015 when many women “discovered” all the perks and benefits of the product, despite it being around for centuries.
 Now, more women are finally turning to water as the “cure” for everything!
 Again, water and its benefits have been around for centuries.
 Another product that is also slowly becoming a known household name is Shea Butter.

 Many natural remedies have been well known for years, and if some of us would have listened to our moms and grandmas, we would have been living our best lives long before now!
-But shea butter is something that made even my own grandmother’s head cock to the side when I asked her if she had heard of it before.
+But shea butter is something that made even my own grandmother’s head lean to the side when I asked her if she had heard of it before.